jonaddams/sign/project-plan.md

 - Checkbox for sender to also sign the document
 - Radio button option to be the only signer
 - Configuration for signing order (sequential or parallel)
-- Date picker for signing deadlines
+- Date picker for signing deadlines for individual signers
+- Validation for required recipient information

 ### Step 3: Field Placement